python-websockets/websockets/docs/reference/index.rst

 Shared
 ------

-These low-level API are shared by all implementations.
+These low-level APIs are shared by all implementations.

 .. toctree::
    :titlesonly: